-One of the most common ways to standardize your content is by preparing a script for how you want your intro or outro to sound.
-This can be as simple as a few lines of written dialogue or a signature phrase or as complex as a fully fleshed-out overview of the current episode.
+One of the most common ways to standardize your content is by preparing a podcast script for how you want your intro or outro to sound.
+This can be as simple as a few lines of written dialogue, a signature phrase, or a fully fleshed-out overview of the current episode.

-Consider finding professional vocal talent to read the script if you want to add an extra layer of production value to your podcast's intro.
-Voice123 and voices.com are both excellent resources to quickly and easily find voice-over artists for your introduction.
+Consider finding professional vocal talent to read the script if you want to add extra production value to your podcast's intro.
+Voice123 and voices.com are excellent resources to quickly and easily find voice-over artists for your introduction.
 Both are free to use and let you listen to samples and auditions done by interested voice talent before selecting.
 However, you do need to pay the voice artist.

-While this is a nice touch, it can be somewhat expensive and is by no means necessary for your podcast to succeed.
-However, you might want to consider adding this if your show begins to pick up some steam.
+While this is a nice touch, it can be expensive and irrelevant for your podcast to succeed.
+However, consider adding this if your show picks up steam.

 Music is not necessary to introduce or close out your podcast.
-That being said, it can be a useful tool for setting the mood of your podcast, as well as giving your listeners something familiar to orient themselves with at the start of each episode.
+That being said, it can be a valuable tool for setting the mood of your podcast and giving your listeners something familiar to orient themselves with at the start of each episode.

-When selecting music for your intro or outro, you want to find something that is distinct.
-Choosing a song that’s been used hundreds of times by other content creators will make your show feel samey and bland, which is the exact opposite of what you want when building your podcast’s brand.
+When selecting music for your intro or outro, you want to find something distinct.
+Choosing a song that’s been used hundreds of times by other content creators will make your show feel bland, which is the exact opposite of what you want when building your podcast’s brand.

 Paying royalties for a song to use in your intro or outro can get pricey fast.
 If you’re just starting your podcast, chances are you don’t have a large budget to support your show.
 Below you can find some websites where you can get access to royalty-free music:

-Your podcast's intro and outro are some of the best tools you have for growing your audience and finding new listeners.
-By carefully crafting a standardized hook that conveys the core idea of your show, you can begin to build a community of like-minded individuals around your content.
+Your podcast's intro and outro are some of the best ways to grow your audience and also find new listeners.
+By carefully crafting a standardized hook that conveys your show's core idea, you can build a community of like-minded individuals around your content.

-Looking for more information on how to get started podcasting?
-Check out our Podcasting 101 guide for a full overview of what you need to know.
+Looking for more information on starting a podcast?
+Check out our guide for a complete overview of everything you need to know.